AguaClara/ram_pump/Spring 2019/Spring2019RamPump.md

 **Figure 2:**  Diagram of valve cycle from [Storch & Snyder, 2018](https://github.com/AguaClara/ram_pump/blob/master/Fall%202018/Manual.md)
 </p>

-**[It may be worthwhile to flesh out your explanation of what a conventional ram pump is and compare it to the ACVRP so that the reader knows why and how specifically the ACVRP is different/why it is important & innovative.]**
-The past teams have adopted many of these elements of a traditional ram pump system and have been modifying this mechanism to satisfy the team’s gravity-powered water filtration design.
+The previous teams have adopted many of the elements of a conventional ram pump system and have been modifying this mechanism to satisfy the team’s gravity-powered water filtration design.
 The current AguaClara ram pump design consists of a plate attached to a rod loaded with a spring that opens and closes.
 The naturally open state of the plate allows for the water that flows down through the drive pipe to pass by the effluent pipe and goes into waste.
 When enough force from the water flowing through the drive pipe overcomes the spring force and the plate closes, the water is redirected up through the effluent pipe.
 Constantly alternating between these two states, open and closed, allows for the water to be pumped up (Figure 3).

 <p align="center">
   <img src="https://github.com/AguaClara/ram_pump/blob/master/Spring%202019/Images_Diagrams/valve_cycle.png?raw=True" height=300>